The Curriculum Guidance Process

 We want students to make the best choices for their future success and, as such, this programme of study requires careful consideration.
 The process has therefore been carefully designed to encourage students to be reflective and support them in making informed and balanced decisions.

-Should you have any questions, please contact your child’s tutor or Mr Palmer, our Assistant Headteacher who is overseeing the process this year.
+Should you have any questions, please contact your child’s tutor or Mr Parsons, our Head of KS4 who is overseeing the process this year.

 What is a broad and balanced curriculum?

 It is important that all students follow a broad and balanced curriculum that is appropriate for their academic ability.

 All students will study the core subjects.
 The majority will study either geography or history.
 Those students who have an aptitude for modern foreign languages will also study Spanish.
 This means students will have either two or three further optional subjects.

 How will students be supported?